 Youth Farm Age Groups

-- Youth Farmers (ages 9-11) During the summer and school year Youth Farmer’s focus on developing interpersonal skills while mastering gardening and cooking.
-Youth Farmers are also introduced to curriculum about the impact of food choices.
+- Youth Farmers (9-11 year olds): In both summer and school year programming, Youth Farmers focus on interpersonal skills development while mastering gardening and cooking skills.
+Youth Farmers learn about how food choices impact their lives.

 - All Stars (12-13 year olds): All Stars incorporate intentional, specific program and neighborhood leadership roles while focusing on role modeling and cultural competency skills.
 All Stars learn about food systems, taking responsibility to distribute the food in each neighborhood.